L&D Travel Nurse Jobs in Tennessee

 Why Take Labor and Delivery Travel Nurse Jobs in Tennessee?

 Labor and delivery travel nurse jobs in Tennessee come with a combination that’s hard to beat.
-Tennessee is an NLC compact state, so travelers with a compact license get a direct path to assignments without waiting on a separate license — and a baby doesn’t wait for paperwork to clear.
+Tennessee is an NLC compact state, so travelers with a compact license get a direct path to assignments without waiting on a separate license.
+A baby doesn’t wait for paperwork to clear.
 That speed matters in L&D, where birth centers often have urgent needs tied to a staff departure, a unit expansion, or a seasonal swing in volume.
 On top of that, Tennessee has no state income tax, so more of your taxable rate stays in your pocket than it would at the same gross in a high-tax state.

 What a Typical L&D Assignment Looks Like in Tennessee